 -Finances: How much do you already have towards retirement in savings?
 Will you be able to support yourself, even if you do not receive your expected sale price?
 Have you sat down with a financial professional to work out exactly how much you would require in the first place?

 -Personal drive: Are you as driven and committed to this company as you were in the beginning?
 Depending on the person and the type of business, it could be 10 years or 30 years before a recognizable level of business fatigue really starts to set in.
 That said, you could find yourself in a scenario whereby it is in fact best to recognize that you may no longer have the same drive or any-means-necessary attitude for growing and supporting the business.
 Stepping aside to let someone else take over that role and responsibility is by no means a cause for shame, especially if it is in fact what is best for your employees.

-How do I sell my business?
+How do I sell my business in Japan?

 This is the million-dollar-question, if not multi-million-dollar-question.
 Without diving into the voluminous subject of how to value a business; you must first tackle the objective of retaining a financial advisor for the transaction.
 With whom to work depends almost entirely on how large your business is.
 The standard measure of business size is by annual revenues, which breaks most enterprises up into the following categories:

 |Sole Proprietorship||Less than $1 Million||Financial advisor / Business broker|

 |Small Business||$1 to $10 Million||Financial advisor / Business broker|

 |Lower middle market company||$10 to $250 Million||Investment banker|